-The Al Engine will search for displaced tracks to identify tracks from heavy quark decays that are pointing
+The AI Engine will search for displaced tracks to identify tracks from heavy quark decays that are pointing away from the nominal beam center.
+Such a signal will initiate the readout of the TCP detector.

 The firmware of the AI Engine will implement the Neural Network deployed using his4mi, the PCIe interface, and the optical link interface.